 1. One of the executive vice president of the merged entities, Jen-Hsin Securities Co., Ltd., claimed the ownership of stocks of Jen-Hsin Securities Co., Ltd. while certain clients of Jen-Hsin Securities Co., Ltd. also claimed ownership of the same lot of securities.
 The executive vice president declined to surrender the shares; hence, Jen-Hsin Securities Co., Ltd. petitioned a motion with the Taipei District Court on November 6, 2002 in order to repossess such shares.
 Because Jen-Hsin Securities Co., Ltd. has been merged into the Company, such case is taken over by the Company as a result.
 Also, in July 2004, the abovementioned clients requested the Court for the repossession of such shares from the Company, and the Company shall pay cash of 90,379 thousand dollars and assumed interest in lieu.
-During the process of litigation, said clients changed the claim to require the Company as first class debtor to pay 90,379 thousand stocks of Jen-Hsin Securities Co., Ltd. and 73,946 thousand dollars and assumed interest because the original judgment has been rendered and the Company was unable to retrieve the stocks.
-The case was remanded by the Supreme Court back to the High Court with the decision, and the abovementioned decision was repealed on November 12, 2020.
-This case is currently being processed by the High Court.
+During the process of litigation, said clients changed the claim to require the Company as first class debtor to pay 90,379 thousand dollars and assumed interest and executive vice president as secondary debtor to pay 2,000 thousand stocks of Jen-Hsin Securities Co., Ltd. and 73,946 thousand dollars and assumed interest because the original judgment has been rendered and the Company was unable to retrieve the stocks.
+The case was dismissed by the High Court on November 23, 2022.
+The abovementioned client died during the litigation procedure, therefore, the heir assumed the status as a party to the action.
+The heir filed an appeal against the judgment made by the High Court.
+This case is currently being processed by the Supreme Court.

 - 2. Securities and Futures Investors Protection Center sued the Company and claimed that due to the fact that the Company was the lead underwriter of Taiwan Kolin Co., Ltd. 2nd convertible bonds, and the Company failed to perform sufficient audits on the contents disclosed in the prospectus of Taiwan Kolin Co., Ltd. 2nd convertible corporate bonds, the Company constituted violation Articles 20 and 32 of Securities and Exchange Act and Article 184 and 185 of Civil Code.
 The plaintiffs sued the Company and Taiwan Kolin Co., Ltd. with jointly liability amounting to 133,308 thousand dollars plus 5% interest.
 The Taipei District Court ruled in the Company's favor in first instance on January 29, 2021.
 This case is currently pending at the High Court as Securities and Futures Investors Protection Center brought an appeal. - 3.
-For the need of securities borrowing margin, the Company requested the bank guarantees for 30,000 thousand dollars. - 4.
+For the need of securities borrowing margin, the Company requested the bank guarantees for 4,210,000 thousand dollars. - 4.
 The case of loan recovery between Global Treasure Investments Limited and Minda Consultancy Limited: